Vyral/doug-leugers-recruiting/_posts/2022-04-14-how-to-leverage-video-for-your-business.md

 {% include excerpt.html %}

 Do you have a video presence to market your business?
 If you do, are you uncomfortable being on camera?
-If so, you’re not alone, we were at the beginning too.
+If so, you’re not alone; we were at the beginning too.
 Then we realized that to truly level up our business, we had to get comfortable with being uncomfortable, get in front of the camera, and just do it.
 As a result, in 2019, we were featured in Florida Realtor Magazine and recognized for our real estate lifestyle videos.&nbsp;

 Through plenty of trial and error over the years, we learned how to leverage video to maximize our business.
 Whether you’re considering launching a YouTube channel, shooting reels, or just sending video text messages, here are the top four tips you need to know to create a successful video: